-General Brown has shifted the focus of SOF acquisition toward personal equipment critical to the SOF Warrior.
-In 2004, he consolidated more than 90 acquisition programs into the SOF Warrior System Program and ranked it over other systems.
-This program included global positioning systems, night vision and optical devices, individual weapons, and body armor.
-Consolidating them under a single program office has ensured that these vital and relatively low cost items were not overlooked or underfunded.
-In this way, USSOCOM has continued to "equip the man."
-The shift in funding priorities has been accompanied by an unprecedented increase in SOF funding, resulting in a force that is not only more experienced, but better trained and better equipped as well.
+In 2004, General Brown shifted the command's emphasis on SOF acquisition toward personal equipment critical to the SOF Warrior and on vertical lift capability.
+In the SOF Warrior System Program Executive Office (PEO), he consolidated more than 90 acquisition programs related to personnel equipment and ranked it over other systems.
+These included global positioning systems, night vision and optical devices, individual weapons, and body armor.
+Consolidating these acquisitions under a single program office ensured that vital and relatively low cost items were not overlooked or underfunded.
+In this way, USSOCOM continued to "equip the man."
+To provide greater focus on vertical lift, General Brown split the Maritime and Rotary Wing PEO to create a separate Rotary Wing PEO.
+This new office provided the management oversight and vision for transforming the SOF rotary wing fleet while supporting operations in the GWOT.
+These shifts in emphasis, accompanied by an unprecedented increase in SOF funding, resulted in a force that is not only more experienced, but also better trained and better equipped.
+Admiral Olson has continued the pursuit of increased capabilities for SOF, making "Sustain and Modernize the Force" one of his three priorities.